michaeljoyce217/Galvanize_DSI_Capstone_Project/readme.md

 * Set up the EC2 instance to update automatically.

 * The Central Business District has a uniquely high crime rate, hence has been considered separately in the predictive model.
 However, the Vancouver Police Department releases the hundred block and street, as well as the latitude and the longitude, of each incident.
 Build a separate predictive model for this neighborhood that predicts by city block.
-This is unlikely to be useful in the lower crime neighborhoods.

 * The illegal drug possession data currently being used is annually for British Columbia (BC) as a whole.
 A request has been made to the BC government for monthly data specific to Vancouver.

-* The price of wholesale heroin given is yearly and for Canada as a whole.
+* The price of wholesale heroin given is given yearly and for Canada as a whole.
 Monthly and/or Vancouver specific data would be preferable.
 A request has been made to the United Nations Office on Drugs and Crime for this information.

 * The weather data used is from the (US) National Weather Service for Bellingham airport in Washington.
 A web-scraping tool will be built to scrape equivalent data for Vancouver, Canada.